CHRONOLOGY OF LAGUNA BEACH

 If one of the greatest aspects of Laguna Beach is its spectacular coastline, coves, caves, beaches, marine life, canyons, lakes, plants, trees, animals, hills and geology, then a full appreciation must start long before man arrived.

-Prehistoric: Coastline - Some evidence shows that, Laguna’s unique coastline was formed 10 million years ago, with beaches rising to the top of the hills (now Badlands Park) and hills falling to the coves (now 20 of them) making a haven for marine life and a picturesque masterpiece at the very edge of the continent.
+Prehistoric: Coastline - Some evidence shows that, Laguna’s unique coastline was formed 10 million years ago, with beaches rising to the top of the hills (now Badlands Park in Laguna Niguel) and hills falling to the coves making a haven for marine life and a picturesque masterpiece at the very edge of the continent.

 8000 BC TO 1846: THE INDIANS

-1769: Survey – Gaspar de Portola (Spanish) led an expedition on a route that closely to what became El Camino Real and Highway 101, which included the overland route from San Diego across Aliso Creek and on to San Francisco.
+1769: Spanish Survey – Gaspar de Portola (Spanish) led an expedition on a route that closely followed El Camino Real and Highway 101.
+This included the overland route from San Diego across Aliso Creek and on to San Francisco.

 1776: Mission San Juan Capistrano was founded by Saint Junipero Serra, a Franciscan priest.